-This map shows the state and development of the economy of the regions during the three-year period.
+This map shows the state and development of the economy of the regions during the four-year period.
 The saturated color in the lower left corner, where Sofia (capital) is located, shows that it is the most developed region in this respect.
-Varna is the second-ranking region in this respect.
+The difference of the saturation of the colors is huge compared to all the other districts - even for the closest Varna and Blagoevgrad.

-The worst-developed regions when it comes to the economy are Silistra, Razgrad, Vidin and Shumen, since the color of the map is the least saturated in their zone.
+The worst-developed regions when it comes to the economy are Silistra, Razgrad, and Vidin, since the color of the map is the least saturated in their zone.